etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

 Fields to note:

 - **Member**: The user can select one or more assistants for the manager.

+    !!! warning
+        Remember that you can only select assistants to which you have defined access in the [Assistant Access window](#assistant-access-window).

 - **Description**:  Read-only field.
 It shows the description of the assistant, used by the manager to choose the appropriate assistant for each case.

     !!! warning